abhi15sep/microservice-assignment/README.md

 ![Kubernetes application structure](docs/Kubernetes_Archicture.png)

 ## 5.2 Kubernetes application quick launch
-Document uses Ubuntu terminal to show docker image build and to deploy them to local kubernetes cluster.
-Follw the instructions mentioned to deploy and test application in kubernetes cluster.
+Follw the instructions to test PART-2 of assignment.
+It includes instruction to test and deploy the application in kubernetes cluster.
 > [Kubernetes application quick launch](docs/KubernetesApplicationQuickLaunch/README.md)

-## 5.3 Deploy application in EKS
+## 5.3 Deploy application in EKS (PART-3)
 ![Kubernetes EKS deployment](docs/k8s_deployment.png)

 Things need to consider for production deployment.
 1. Terrafrom Iac should be used instead of k8s manifest file for EKS cluster and application stack deployment.
 2. ECR should be used to store docker images.